mkfc13/generation_cafe_miniproject/README.md

 Once an order is selected, user will be prompted to type in the **exact** detail the user want to edit as below.

-- ID
 - Customer
 - Courier
 - Status
 - Product
-- Total_Price

 User are allowed to edit all of the above.
->ID, User can change the ID of the Order, but duplicated will result in an error.

 >Customer, User can change the customer of the order to another existing customer.
 Allowing the user to input a new customer will be implemented in future version.